zemogle/astrosource/joss/paper.md

 The basic functionality of ``astrosource`` algorithmically encodes the previously manual steps undertaken in data analysis.

-\begin{itemize}

-\item Identify stars of sufficient signal-to-noise that exist within the linear range of the observing camera that are in every frame
+* Identify stars of sufficient signal-to-noise that exist within the linear range of the observing camera that are in every frame
-\item Calculate the variability of all of these identified stars to extract the least variable stars to be used as an ensemble set of comparison stars.
+* Calculate the variability of all of these identified stars to extract the least variable stars to be used as an ensemble set of comparison stars.
-\item Provide the variability of all stars within the dataset as a catalogue to facilitate variable source identification.
+* Provide the variability of all stars within the dataset as a catalogue to facilitate variable source identification.
-\item Calibrate the ensemble set to known stars in the field from APASS (@henden2015apass), SDSS (@alam2015eleventh), PanSTARRS (@magnier2016pan) or Skymapper (@wolf2018skymapper) depending on filter selection and declination.
+* Calibrate the ensemble set to known stars in the field from APASS (@henden2015apass), SDSS (@alam2015eleventh), PanSTARRS (@magnier2016pan) or Skymapper (@wolf2018skymapper) depending on filter selection and declination.
-\item Extract the photometric measurements and plot lightcurves of provided target stars.
+* Extract the photometric measurements and plot lightcurves of provided target stars.
-\item Use period-search algorithms to find periodicity in the extracted lightcurves.
+* Use period-search algorithms to find periodicity in the extracted lightcurves.
 Currently using Phase-Dispersion Minimization and String-Length algorithms writing by [altunin2020period] with more planned.
-\item Use box-finding algorithms (@kovacs2002box) to find transit-like features in the extracted lightcurves.
+* Use box-finding algorithms (@kovacs2002box) to find transit-like features in the extracted lightcurves.
-\item Produce labelled and annotated output plots and a variety of data-files allowing further analysis and reporting.
+* Produce labelled and annotated output plots and a variety of data-files allowing further analysis and reporting.

-\end{itemize}

 ``astrosource`` makes use of ``NumPy``[@numpy] for reading and storing photometry files, ``astropy`` (@astropy:2013; @astropy:2018) for fits handling and source identifications, ``astroquery`` for source and catalogue matching, and ``matplotlib`` [@matplotlib] for plotting